 A successful transaction or “handover” of the email from our server to the receiving MTA is logged as “accepted” or “rejected”.
-If rejected there is always further information as to why the transaction failed or was refused – e.g. spam, malformed headers, other error code etc…
+If rejected there is almost always further information as to why the transaction failed or was refused – e.g. spam, malformed headers or other error code.

-If the message was delivered through Cyanweb’s mail servers then checking of these logs by our team is fairly straight forward.
+If the message was delivered through Cyanweb’s mail servers, then checking of mail logs by our team is fairly straight forward.
 If the email is being sent via a 3rd party service or server then the client will need to contact that mail service provider for support.
-For us to help with your service issues we do need to host your web site and email services.

 So what happens if the sending MTA says the email was “successfully delivered” from the delivering server but the end user does not receive the message?

-If everything is ok with the domain authentication (DKIM SPF and DMARC), and the domain and IP are not on a Public blacklist, and the MTA says the email was successfully delivered AND the email is not in the recipient spam box, then this is usually where things go dark and the mail trail is often lost.
+If everything is ok with the domain authentication (DKIM SPF and DMARC), and the domain and IP are not on a Public blacklist, and the MTA says the email was successfully delivered AND the email is not in the recipient’s email or spam box, then this is usually where things go dark and the mail trail can be lost.

-Without direct response and assitance from the receiving MTA server administrator, not much more can be done.
+Without direct response and assitance from the receiving MTA server administrator (i.e. Google or other receiving mail provider), not much more can be done.
 With free email service providers there is little chance of getting any information from the receiving MTA as to what happened to an email after it was delivered to them.

-Once an email leaves our servers as “successfully delivered”, we can not track it anymore.
+Once an email leaves our servers as “successfully delivered”, we are usually unable to track it further.
 This is where mail delivery becomes 100% out of our control and is the responsibility of the next MTA agent in the chain.
 So if everything is in order our end then the fault lies with the free email provider – though we can still try to find a solution.

 For example, in a recent client case, an email sent to Hotmail.com was successfully delivered from our mail server to Hotmail.com’s receiving MTA without error or rejection.
 This means the email was accepted for delivery, was not blocked or spam filtered and marked as accepted.
-From there, once in Microsoft’s hands then the emails were just dissappearing.
-The client domain and email server were on no known blacklists, and even Microsoft’s own SNDS framework was showing the IP / Mailserver as clear.
+From there, once in Microsoft’s hands, the emails were just dissappearing.
+The client domain and email server were not on any known blacklists, and even Microsoft’s own SNDS framework was showing the IP / Mailserver to be clear and without issue.

-In this case – which is extremely rare to see – there was absolutely no explanation in all the log records our end, nor from Microsoft as to why emails from a specific client on a specific domain and mail server were being rejected by Hotmail.com.
+In this case – which is extremely rare to see – there was absolutely no explanation in all the log records our end, nor from Microsoft as to why emails from a specific client on a specific domain and mail server were being accepted by Hotmail.com – then sudenly dissappearing.
 All other senders on that mail server, with the same IP were having no issues whatsoever delivering to Hotmail.com.

 Mission Critical Email